sanoylab/sanoylab/README.md

 ---

-Sixteen years designing and shipping software across humanitarian, aviation, and enterprise systems — UNAIDS, UNICEF/Giga, UNOCHA, and the platforms that keep aviation security running.
-These days I work in **.NET, Azure, and applied GenAI**, with a soft spot for modular monoliths, clean boundaries, and pragmatic trade-offs.

 ### Building now

 - 🛫 An aviation security platform — modular monolith in .NET 9, CQRS, strict module boundaries